ulflulfl/homeautomation/README.md

 ------------------------

-## Devices & Sensors
+## Devices, Sensors & DIY Electronics

 ### ESP32 / ESP8266 microcontroller

-* ESP32 & ESP8266 - are used to control various electronics over Wifi
+* ESP32 & ESP8266 - are used to control various DIY electronics over Wifi
-* ESP32 - also used as Wifi to Bluetooth Low Energy (BLE) bridge
+* ESP32 - also used as DIY Wifi to Bluetooth Low Energy (BLE) bridge

 ### Lighting